jaz35-hue/soundmatch/Back-end/DEPLOYMENT.md

 ## Troubleshooting

 ### Build Fails
-- Check build logs in Render dashboard
+- Check build logs in Railway dashboard
 - Verify `requirements.txt` includes all dependencies
-- Ensure Python version is compatible
+- Ensure `Back-end` is set as the root directory

 ### App Crashes
-- Check logs in Render dashboard
+- Check "Deploy Logs" in Railway
 - Verify all environment variables are set
-- Ensure `SECRET_KEY` is set in production
+- Ensure `SECRET_KEY` is set

 ### Database Issues
-- SQLite files are ephemeral on Render (reset on restart)
+- If using SQLite (no PostgreSQL service), data will be lost on redeploy
-- Use PostgreSQL for persistent data
+- Use the PostgreSQL service for persistent data
-- Check database connection string

-### API Errors
-- Verify all API keys are correct
-- Check API rate limits
-- Review error logs in Render dashboard

-## Post-Deployment Checklist
-- [ ] All environment variables configured
-- [ ] Spotify redirect URI updated
-- [ ] App accessible via HTTPS
-- [ ] Database initialized (if using PostgreSQL)
-- [ ] Test user registration
-- [ ] Test Spotify OAuth
-- [ ] Test recommendations feature
-- [ ] Monitor logs for errors

-## Free Tier Limitations
-- Services spin down after 15 minutes of inactivity
-- First request after spin-down takes ~30 seconds
-- 750 hours/month free tier limit
-- Consider upgrading for production use